KarolS/units/README.md

 Note: `DoubleU` does not support equality comparison.

-If you want to extract the raw scalar numeric value from the value with a unit, you can use value method:
+If you want to extract the raw dimensionless numeric value from the value with a unit, you can use value method:

     length.value // equals 2: Long